Yandex Cloud

 gRPC API

-To change the PXF settings:
+To edit PXF settings:

-1. Navigate to the folder dashboard and select Yandex MPP Analytics for PostgreSQL.
+2. Navigate to the Yandex MPP Analytics for PostgreSQL service.

-2. Click the cluster name and select PXF in the left-hand panel.
+3. Click the cluster name and select PXF in the left-hand panel.

-3. Click Edit PXF settings at the top of the page.
+4. Click Edit PXF settings at the top of the page.

-4. Change the settings:
+5. Edit the settings:

 • Connection Timeout: Timeout for connection to the Apache Tomcat® server when making read queries.
 The value range is from 5 to 600 seconds.
-You can specify the values in various time units.
+You can specify values in various time units.

 • Upload Timeout: Timeout for connection to the Apache Tomcat® server when making write queries.
 The value range is from 5 to 600 seconds.
-You can specify the values in various time units.
+You can specify values in various time units.

-• Max Threads: Maximum number of the Apache Tomcat® threads.
+• Max Threads: Maximum number of Apache Tomcat® threads.
 The value range is from 1 to 1024.

 • Pool Allow Core Thread Timeout: Whether or not a timeout for core streaming threads is allowed.